tailscale/terms-and-conditions/privacy-policy/index.md

 We use your information for various purposes depending on the types of information we have collected from and about you, to:

--   **Provide the Tailscale service:** Provide you with access to and to administer our Services
+-   **Provide our Services**: Provide you with access to and use of the Services, and to administer our Services and your account with us

 -   **Provide customer support:** Respond to your requests for information and provide you with more effective and efficient customer support

--   **Send marketing communications:** Contact you by email, postal mail, or phone with news, updates, information, promotions, surveys or contests relating to the Services or other services that may be of interest to you, in accordance with applicable legal requirements related to such communications
+-   **Marketing, outreach and online advertising:** Contact you by email, postal mail, or phone with news, updates, information, promotions, surveys or contests relating to the Services or other services that may be of interest to you, and customize the content you see on our Site, in accordance with applicable legal requirements

--   Customize the content you see on our Site
+-   **Community management**: Manage our various social media or developer sites or forums  and communicate and engage with Community Members

--   **Conduct customer research:** Engage in analysis and research regarding use of the Services, and improve our Services
+-   **Analytics and product development:** Engage in analysis and research regarding use of the Services, and improve our Services

--   Secure our Services and resolve technical issues being reported
+-   **Security and performance**: Secure our Services and resolve technical issues being reported

--   **Meet legal requirements:** Comply with any procedures, laws, and regulations which apply to us where it is necessary for our legitimate interests or the legitimate interests of others

--   Establish, exercise, or defend our legal rights where it is necessary for our legitimate interests or the legitimate interests of others
+-   **Legal and compliance:** Comply with any procedures, laws, and regulations which apply to us where it is necessary for our legitimate interests or the legitimate interests of others; Establish, exercise, or defend our legal rights where it is necessary for our legitimate interests or the legitimate interests of others

 **Aggregate/De-Identified Information**.
-We may aggregate and/or
-de-identify any information collected through our Services so that such information can no longer be linked to you or your device ("Aggregate/De-Identified Information").
-We may use such information for any purpose, including without limitation for research, and may also disclose such data with any third parties, including our third-party partners.
+We may aggregate and/or de-identify any information collected through our Services so that such information can no longer be linked to you or your device (“Aggregate/De-Identified Information”).
+We may use such information for any purpose, including without limitation developing and publishing information statistics, insights, industry trend reporting or thought leadership related to the Tailscale Solution, and may also disclose such data with any third parties, including our third-party partners.

 ## 4. LEGAL BASES FOR USE OF YOUR INFORMATION {id="legal-bases-for-use-of-your-information"}